2013 Freshman Convocation

 Martel has published six books of fiction.
 In addition to the Man Booker Prize, Martel has received the Asian/Pacific American Award for Literature, the Hugh MacLennan Prize for Fiction and the Journey Prize.

 In April 2007, he embarked on a working project, What Is Stephen Harper Reading?, in which he sent the prime minister of Canada, a book every two weeks exploring "stillness" and the importance of literary culture, with an accompanying explanatory letter.
-He posted his letters, book selections, and any responses to a website devoted to the project.
+He posted his letters, book selections, and any responses to a website devoted to the project, which are now available on the MSU Library website.
 A collection of the first 55 letters to Prime Minister Harper, What is Stephen Harper Reading: Yann Martel's Recommended Reading for a Prime Minister and Book Lovers of All Stripes, was published in 2009.

 Martel moved to Saskatoon, Saskatchewan, in September 2003, where he lives with his partner, the writer Alice Kuipers, and their children.
 Martel is a visiting scholar at the University of Saskatchewan.